Pretty in Pink: Cast

-Charlie Sheen was considered for the role of Blane but Ringwald convinced the film makers to cast McCarthy instead.
+Charlie Sheen was considered for the role of Blane but Ringwald convinced the filmmakers to cast McCarthy.
 Anthony Michael Hall turned down the role of Duckie because he didn't want to be typecast.
 Ringwald lobbied for Robert Downey Jr. to be cast as Duckie but agreed that Cryer made sense in light of the film's revised ending.
-Jennifer Beals turned down the role of Andie Walsh.
+Jennifer Beals turned down the role of Andie.
 Jodie Foster, Sarah Jessica Parker, Tatum O'Neal, and Lori Loughlin were also considered.

 Production

 Origin

-Ringwald said that she introduced Hughes to The Psychedelic Furs song of the same name, which inspired Hughes to write the screenplay.
+Ringwald said that she introduced Hughes to The Psychedelic Furs song of the same name, which inspired him to write the screenplay.

 Production

 Deutch felt there was something missing in the opening scene.
 Hughes later wrote the scene where Jack tells Andie maybe she could add some ruffles underneath his T-shirt.

 Changed ending

-Originally, the film portrayed Andie and Duckie ending up together.
-However, test audiences booed this ending.
-John Hughes wrote a new five-page ending where Andie and Blane get together instead.
-This was shot several months after the film wrapped production, and was filmed in one day on a soundstage designed to look like the Los Angeles hotel ballroom where the first ending had been filmed.
-When called back to film the new scene, Andrew McCarthy was in pre-production for a stage play, and had lost weight and cut his hair for the stage role, so he was fitted with a wig for the re-shoot.
-Molly Ringwald had anticipated that audiences would be dissatisfied with the original ending, saying: "It didn't make sense to have the entire movie be this Cinderella story [yet] she doesn't get to end up with the guy she wants."
+Originally, Andie and Duckie ended up together, but test audiences booed this ending.
+Hughes wrote a new ending where Andie and Blane get together instead.
+This was shot in one day several months after the film wrapped production, on a soundstage designed to look like the Los Angeles hotel ballroom where the first ending had been filmed.
+When called back to film the new scene, Andrew McCarthy was in pre-production for a stage play and had lost weight and cut his hair for the role, so he was fitted with a wig.
+Ringwald had anticipated that audiences would be dissatisfied with the original ending, saying: "It didn't make sense to have the entire movie be this Cinderella story [yet] she doesn't get to end up with the guy she wants."
 Ringwald has said Duckie was based on her best friend, who was gay and with whom she "had an extremely nonromantic relationship".

-Jon Cryer has stated that he was shocked that the test audience was unhappy about the pairing, and felt that the whole film was built around Andie and Duckie ending up together.
-Hughes aimed "to protect Duckie's character" in the new ending by having another girl at the prom show interest in him, played by Kristy Swanson in her first theatrical film role and credited as "Duckette".
-Paramount executives were also apprehensive about the original ending, worried that the film might be perceived as classist and as suggesting that wealthy people and poor people should not interact.
+Cryer has said he was shocked that the test audience disliked the pairing and felt the film was built around Andie and Duckie ending up together.
+Hughes aimed "to protect Duckie's character" in the new ending by having another girl at the prom show interest in him.
+Paramount executives were also apprehensive about the original ending, worried that the film might be perceived as classist and as suggesting that wealthy people and poor people do not mix.
 Orchestral Manoeuvres in the Dark had written the song "Goddess of Love" for the original ending (which they later rewrote and released on the album The Pacific Age).
-Hughes didn't consider the song a good fit for the newly re-shot Andie/Blane ending and asked the band to write something else.
+Hughes didn't consider the song a good fit for the new ending and asked the band to write something else.
 With only two days before going on tour, OMD wrote "If You Leave" in less than 24 hours.
-Paramount has said that they have been unable to locate the footage of the original ending.
+Paramount has said that it cannot find the footage of the original ending.